BBC CHEVY 496-572 BRAVO 335 REC. PORT 335cc ALUMINUM HEADS ASSEMBLED BRAVO-274

 Some GM pushrods have a welded ball on them, and they stand a greater chance of breaking off with the use of larger than stock cams and increased spring pressure.
 We offer high quality USA made, Howards brand pushrods made from 4310 chromoly.
 They are superior to any stock pushrod.
 Our prices on them are the best you will find.

 You will see many low cost pushrods on the market, but these are totally unsuitable for use with these heads for the many reasons mentioned above, and they are not guide plate compatible.
 These pushrods will cause problems when used on a high performance setup.

-Pushrod lengths of 8.850" intake side and 7.800 exhaust side are needed when running a hydraulic roller cam with these heads.
+Pushrod lengths of 8.850" intake side and 7.800 exhaust side are needed when running a hydraulic roller cam with these heads when using the .300 tall tie bar lifters.
 There are many factors that determine what length pushrod is needed, but usually these sizes will work perfectly.
 Should you purchase a set of pushrods from us and find that the length is not suitable, you may return them, and we will send out the size you request.

 IMPORTANT NOTE CONCERNING ROCKER ARM STUDS.

 If you have been a regular shopper with us, you will have noticed we do offer some knock-off products that are made off-shore.
 We do also sell many products made in the USA.
 We have always been very particular as to the quality and workmanship of such products, while considering the cost.
 We scrutinize our products very carefully and refuse to sell products that simply don't meet our standards.
 We have now eliminated another of the low cost knock-off products from our line.
 The low cost imported rocker arm studs have shown numerous problems unlike those in the past.
 We have looked at several others on the market, and still find many issues with them that are not acceptable.